Karley Sciortino: Now Apocalypse

 Sciortino and Gregg Araki co-wrote the first season of Now Apocalypse (executive produced by Steven Soderbergh), a surreal comedy television show premiering on Starz in 2019.
 Sciortino is also the show's consulting producer.
 The series was cancelled after one season.

-Easy
+Television and film

 In 2017, Sciortino starred in "Side Hustle," episode 3 of season 2 of Joe Swanberg's Netflix television show Easy.

+Sciortino co-wrote the 2026 film I Want Your Sex, directed by Gregg Araki and starring Olivia Wilde and Cooper Hoffman.
+She started writing the script in 2013, based on a relationship she had with an older editor.
+In 2023, she rewrote the script with Araki, who suggested swapping the genders of the lead characters.

 Personal life

-Sciortino was born in Highland, Ulster County, New York.
-She was raised Catholic in an Italian-American family in upstate New York.
-She later moved to London where she lived in a squatting commune.
 In 2010, Sciortino moved to New York City, and she currently lives between New York and Los Angeles.
 She has dated both men and women.